 Lautering and Heatup: 30-60 minutes

 5. Boiling: Boiling improves the flavor and kills microbes.
-Hops can be introduced after hot break using the Hop Basket.
+Hops can be introduced after hot break using the Hop Basket or the Heavy Duty Hop Spider.
 Early addition or 'boil' hops provide bitterness to balance beer sweetness, and late addition or 'aroma' hops provide flavor/aroma.
-Once boil is achieved, to prevent boil over and reduce evaporation, the element power output can be turned down to approx 50% on the Power Controller.
+Once boil is achieved, to prevent boil over and reduce evaporation, the element power output can be turned down to approx 50% on the Tabletop Brewing Power Controller or Wall-mounted Touchscreen Electric Power Controller.

 Boil time: 60 minutes

-Chilling time: About 30-60 minutes (depending on chilling water temperature and flow rate).
+Chilling time: About 30-60 minutes for the Small-Large BIAC (depending on chilling water temperature and flow rate).

-7. The Temperature Control Valve is used (in conjunction with an ETC) to regulate water into the fermenter jacket.
+7. The Temperature Control Valve 120V solenoid is used (in conjunction with an ETC temperature sensor controller) to regulate water into the fermenter jacket.
 When the target temperature is attained, the controller valve closes and the flow of fluid into the jacket is stopped.
 This is useful during the initial chill, so one can program the desired pitching temperature and not have to supervise it, and during fermentation to precisely maintain temperatures inside the fermenter.
-The ETC can also be used to power the Chiller pump instead of opening the TCV (watch this video for details starting at 6:30)
+The ETC can also be used to power the Brewery Water Chiller pump instead of opening the TCV (watch this brewery chiller video for details starting at 6:30)

 Rest to equilibriate temperature and remove excess protein, and aeration before pitching yeast: 10 minutes